Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Parameters.md

 }
 ```

-**Note:** the AddComponentMenu attribute with an empty string prevents parameters from appearing in the Add Component GameObject menu.
-Randomization parameters should only be created with by a `ParameterConfiguration`
+**Note:** the AddComponentMenu attribute with an empty string prevents Parameters from appearing in the Add Component GameObject menu.
+Randomization Parameters should only be created with by a `ParameterConfiguration`

 ### Numeric Parameters

-Numeric parameters use samplers to generate randomized structs.
-Take a look at the [ColorHsvaParameter]() class included in the perception package for an example on how to implement a numeric parameter.
+Numeric Parameters use samplers to generate randomized structs.
+Take a look at the [ColorHsvaParameter]() class included in the Perception package for an example on how to implement a numeric Parameter.